-If the character $ is followed by a QName immediately followed by a semicolon (;), then that sequence is replaced according to the following rules:
+If the character $ (U+0024) is followed by a name and the character ; (U+003B), then the name is an entity name, and the entire entity reference is replaced according to the following rules:

 If the name is a user-defined entity, the content of that entity is parsed as attribute value content, and the result is used.
-Note that each entity is parsed in its own subcontext, so you cannot span an entity reference across multiple entities.
+Each entity is parsed in its own subcontext, so an entity reference cannot span across multiple entities.
 Parsers must detect cycles in entity references and produce an error.

-Otherwise, if the name is defined in, the corresponding value is used.
+Otherwise, if the name is defined in XML Entity Definitions for Characters (2nd Edition), the corresponding value is used.

 Otherwise, if the name consists only of characters in the ranges 0-9, a-f, and A-F, that value is interpreted as a hexadecimal number, and the Unicode character with that code point is used.